 Encouraged by Loyalist New Jersey Royal Governor William Franklin, ironically the son of Benjamin Franklin, Tye soon became notorious for his ruthless guerrilla tactics during the Revolutionary War.
 His small mixed race band of guerrillas conducted raids and assassinations across New Jersey, with black ex-slaves under his command often targeting their former masters.
 In the summer of 1779, they conducted several raids on Shrewsbury in which they attacked and plundered Patriot homes, taking clothing, furniture, horses, and cattle.
 They often turned the plunder over to Loyalists who had previously suffered similar fates at the hand of Patriot forces.

-Fear of Colonel Tye and the Black Brigade including the false idea that they were planning racial massacres, led Monmouth County Patriots to organize the Association for Retaliation to protect themselves and intensify efforts to capture or kill Colonel Tye.
+Fear of Colonel Tye and the Black Brigade, including the false idea that they were planning racial massacres, led Monmouth County Patriot to organize the Association for Retaliation to protect themselves and intensify efforts to capture or kill Colonel Tye.
 On September 1, 1780, Tye led the Black Brigade and the Queen’s Rangers to Colt’s Neck, New Jersey in another attack on the prominent local county rebel leader, Captain Josiah Huddy.
 Known for his swift execution of Loyalists, Huddy was an important target for Tye’s forces.
-During the short siege, Tye’s forces briefly captured Huddy but Patriot forces helped him escape.
+During the short siege, Tye’s forces briefly captured Huddy, but Patriot forces helped him escape.
 During the battle Tye received a musket ball through his wrist.
 The wound became infected and Tye died two days later on September 3, after the onset of tetanus and gangrene.
 He was approximately 27 at the time of his death.